 You might want to use this information in articles right away (see the next point), but even if you have no immediate use for the information, it is still likely to be useful in the near future.
 Have it on hand and ready to go as needed.

 Increase your visibility.
 If policymakers and others know who you are without your having to tell them, it's a step towards credibility and respect before you even start your work.
 Being active and visible in the community will help your organization gain the respect it needs.
 Be out and about -- have booths at local fairs, write editorials in the local paper -- in short, do everything you can to make sure that people know who you are.
-Many other suggestions of ways to increase public knowledge of your presence are suggested in Chapter 6: Promoting Interest in Community Issues.
+Many other suggestions of ways to increase public knowledge of your presence are suggested in Chapter 6: Communications to Promote Interest.

 Phase 3: Get to work.